Mykhailo Fedorov

 Background

-Born in 1991, Fedorov is one of the youngest cabinet ministers in Ukrainian history.
-He was appointed Minister of Digital Transformation in 2019 under President Zelenskyy, whom he had served as a campaign digital strategist.
-He built Diia, Ukraine's award-winning national digital services app, and pioneered the use of social media as a wartime instrument: his public pressure campaigns convinced Apple, Google, and dozens of tech companies to suspend operations in Russia within days of the February 2022 invasion.
-Since the full-scale invasion he has also overseen Ukraine's drone warfare programme, integrating civilian tech talent into military-grade FPV and reconnaissance drone production at scale.
+Born in 1991, Mykhailo Fedorov is one of the youngest cabinet ministers in Ukrainian history.
+Appointed Minister of Digital Transformation in 2019 under President Zelenskyy, whom he had served as campaign digital strategist, he built Diia (Ukraine's award-winning national digital services app) and pioneered the use of social media as a wartime instrument.
+Within days of the February 2022 invasion his public pressure campaigns convinced Apple, Google, and dozens of tech companies to suspend operations in Russia.
+He has since overseen Ukraine's drone warfare programme, integrating civilian tech talent into military-grade FPV and reconnaissance drone production at scale.